SkyLightFR/Programmation-Syst-me/README.md

 ### How to run
     $ ./TTS-Server [-d root-directory] <listen-port>
 *listen-port* can be any number between 0 and 65535.
 *root-directory* must be a readable directory.
 The path can be either absolute or relative to the execution directory.
-NOTE : this option isn't implemented yet, it will be ignored if provided.

 At the moment, the only working feature is the treatment of GET requests.
-When an HTTP client asks for any resource within the filesystem (currently relative to the execution directory), TTS Server will respond with a valid HTTP status, a Content-Length header and the content of the requested file.
+When an HTTP client asks for any existing accessible resource within the filesystem, TTS Server will respond with a valid HTTP status, a Content-Length header and the content of the requested file.

 NOTICE
 -----------